Aerial Armor utilizes the best drone detection equipment in the industry to ensure your airspace stays protected from unwanted drone intrusions.

 In order to achieve 360 degrees of coverage 4 sets (of 4 antenna each) of G-16 antennas are required.

-This is the most advanced DJI drone detection system that is available, producing the largest range of UAV detection.
+This is the most advanced DJI anti drone equipment that is available, producing the largest range of UAV detection.

 The Aeron Ranger is an accurate, rugged, continuous rotation dual sensor PTZ drone detection camera utilising an uncooled LWIR thermal sensor with a range of zoom lenses up to 150mm and a HD visible sensor.